-And who said you can’t be head-over-heels in love in a healthy relationship?
-In fact, a healthy relationship is the real reflection of true love that cannot be tainted because of its purity.
-Everyone tells us that love isn’t easy and will always hurt.
+But who said you can’t be head-over-heels in love in a healthy relationship?
+In fact, a healthy relationship is the real reflection of true love that cannot be tainted because of its sheer purity.
+Everyone tells us that love isn’t easy and will always hurt us in the end.

 But have those people ever even been in a healthy relationship?
-No relationship is a cakewalk but it’s just so much easier being with a non-toxic person.
-You struggle less, love more and become a more wholesome and happy person.
+Probably not.
+No relationship is a cakewalk but it’s just so much easier being with a non-toxic person and one who is willing to make things work with you.
+That way, you struggle less, love more and become a more wholesome and happy person in general.

 How Do You Define A Healthy Relationship?

-“A healthy relationship is one in which love enriches you; not imprisons you.”
+“A healthy relationship is one in which love enriches you; not imprisons you.” -Steve Maraboli

+When you’re asked to define a healthy relationship, this should be the instant response that comes to mind.
 This is definitely one of the best definitions of healthy relationships out there.
-You know you are in a healthy relationship when it enriches you, grows you, makes you a better person.
+You know you are in a healthy relationship when it enriches you, helps you grow and makes you a better person.

 15 Characteristics Of A Healthy Relationship